-This is the sourdough version of the Basic Soft Bread Rolls (Tangzhong) that I posted earlier.
+This is the sourdough version of the Multipurpose Soft Bread Rolls (Tangzhong) that I posted earlier.
 Leverage this bread recipe to make stuffed breads like Anpan and Char Siu Bao or simply, hamburger buns!

 Sourdough options: discard vs levain vs spiked dough

 There are three ways you can incorporate sourdough: sourdough discard, levain, or a combination of sourdough and commercial yeast aka spiked dough.
 This recipe was formulated using sourdough discard-- the trickiest of the three to use for leavening since it is older and more dormant.
 I have since made this recipe using all three methods and have outline some notes below.
 If this is your first time leavening with discard, I would recommend trying the spiked dough version, since it has a high chance of success.

 As mentioned, this is the trickiest of the three to use since it is the least active and has the most developed flavor aka tang.

 - Activity: we are using sourdough discard for leavening, so unlike other discard recipes, like crackers or pancakes which doesn't require any leavening abilities, this one does, so we need to make sure the discard is still pretty active.
 Make sure you are using discard from an active starter and the discard is not too old.
 If you are just building your starter, for example, your discard will not work because your starter is not active!